 David Baum (Biology Major Program Committee Rep.)

 Independent Research Opportunities

 Undergraduate research is an important opportunity to get hands-on experience with the concepts that you learn about in class.
 Many departments provide opportunities for students to earn course credits while participating in hands-on research.
 There are also a number of courses and programs to help you become involved in research, including the Undergraduate Research Scholars Program, WISCIENCE, and the Independent Project component of Biology 152.
 Additional opportunities are listed here.
-If you are looking for potential mentors whose research includes evolution, we suggest you start with faculty affiliated with the Crow Institute.
+If you are looking for potential mentors whose research includes evolution, we suggest you start with faculty affiliated with Wisconsin Evolution.
 Consult the undergraduate coordinator of your program for details about Independent Study opportunities.
 Undergraduates can also obtain fellowship support for research through several programs, listed here.